 The LIRR Expansion community teams responds to a broad range of questions in the course of a week and below are just some of them .
 We welcome your questions so that we can continue to provide you with the information you need on this important project.

 The LIRR Expansion Project includes the construction of an additional track along a 9.8-mile stretch of the railroad’s heavily traversed Main Line corridor between Floral Park and Hicksville.
-The project also includes elimination of seven street-level grade crossings, station renovations, new signals and switches, substation replacements, and other upgrades to improve safety and enhance the reliability of passenger rail service.
+The project also includes elimination of eight street-level grade crossings, station renovations, new signals and switches, substation replacements, and other upgrades to improve safety and enhance the reliability of passenger rail service.

 We understand that a construction project of this size may be challenging at times, but it is our responsibility to communicate with you throughout this project, on all aspects of this work, so that you may be informed and have your questions answered as promptly and completely as possible.